mbenke/zpf2020/Lab/lab01-typy.md

     * ` stack config set resolver lts-13.19`
     * Rest as above

+On lab workstations use the `lts-12.26` resolver instead.

 # Types as a programming language

 * Functions on types computed at compile time